 There are many reasons to visit Commercial Bay’s modern Korean restaurant Gochu, and the fried chicken is a strong contender for the top of the list.
-Head chef Jason Kim has made sure ‘Jason’s fried chicken’ is irresistibly sticky, crunchy and juicy, and fans of spice would do well to order ‘Jason’s fried chicken, but spicier.’
+Head chef Jason Kim has made sure his signature fried chicken is irresistibly sticky, crunchy and juicy.
+Heat seekers would do well to order ‘Jason’s fried chicken, but spicier’.

-Brand new to St Kevins Arcade, the yakitori spot from the duo behind Lowbrow and Culprit does a great karaage chicken.
-Free range pieces of chicken thigh are lightly coated in delicious batter and served with a delectable wasabi mayonnaise — what more could you want?
+This St Kevins Arcade yakitori spot from the duo behind Lowbrow (read more about its irresistible wings below) and Culprit does great bite-sized pieces of karaage chicken.
+Free-range pieces of chicken thigh are lightly coated in delicious batter and served with delectable wasabi mayonnaise and a dusting of sesame salt.
+What more could you want?